Blizzard of Love

 When the sparks fly, will two people who are oh-so-different find their own Christmas miracle?

 Blizzard of Love is the second novella in the Long Valley world, although all books in the Long Valley world can be read as standalones.
 This is a sweeter romance with minimal sex and mild language.
 Enjoy!

 Click here to find all of the storefronts where you can find this book for sale, or read on to enjoy an excerpt...

 Luke pulled up in front of the old Miller farmhouse, the Christmas lights that were lining the roofline sparkling in the snow covering the landscape.
 It looked so festive, so Christmassy and shit.

 So unlike his own house.

 Sticks jumped down from the bed of the truck, his stocky Labrador body navigating the snowdrifts with ease.
 Luke and Stick’s noses wiggled in the crisp night air, breathing in the smell of…was that pot roast?

-Oh, it’s gonna be nice to eat Carmelita’s cooking this weekend.
+God, it’s gonna be nice to eat Carmelita’s cooking this weekend.
 I might end up as fat as Stetson when she’s done with me!
-It’ll be worth it, though.
+Oh, but it’ll be worth it.